nvim-lualine/lualine.nvim/README.md

 ### Wiki

-Check out the [wiki](https://github.com/nvim-lualine/lualine.nvim/wiki) for more info .
+Check out the [wiki](https://github.com/nvim-lualine/lualine.nvim/wiki) for more info.

 You can find some useful [configuration snippets](https://github.com/nvim-lualine/lualine.nvim/wiki/Component-snippets) here.
-You can also share your awesome snippents with others.
+You can also share your awesome snippets with others.

-If you want to extened lualine with plugins or want to know which ones already do [wiki/plugins](https://github.com/nvim-lualine/lualine.nvim/wiki/Plugins) is for you.
+If you want to extend lualine with plugins or want to know which ones already do, [wiki/plugins](https://github.com/nvim-lualine/lualine.nvim/wiki/Plugins) is for you.

 <!-- panvimdoc-ignore-end -->